Mickey Evans (footballer, born 1973)

-Michael James "Mickey" Evans (born 1 January 1973) is a former professional footballer who played as a forward.
+Michael James Evans (born 1 January 1973) is a former professional footballer who played as a forward.
 He spent most of his career with Plymouth Argyle, for whom he scored 73 goals in 384 appearances in the Football League.
 He also played in the Premier League for Southampton and the Football League for West Bromwich Albion, Bristol Rovers and Torquay United.
 Born in England, Evans earned one cap for the Republic of Ireland at full international level.

 Club career

 Plymouth Argyle

 Evans originally joined Plymouth Argyle in December 1987 as an associate schoolboy.
 He made his first team debut in December 1990 at the age of 17, and signed his first professional contract in March 1991.

 He was a member of Neil Warnock's Plymouth side which won promotion from the Third Division via the play-offs in 1996.
 Following that success, in March 1997 he was signed by Graeme Souness at Southampton for £650,000.